nvdaes/placeMarkers/readme.md

 *	shift+NVDA+k: Moves to the previous bookmark.
 *	control+shift+k: Copies the file name where the place markers data will be saved to the clipboard, without an extension.
 *	alt+NVDA+k: Opens a dialog with the bookmarks saved for this document.
 You can write a note for each bookmark; press Save note to save changes.
 Pressing Delete you can remove the selected bookmark.
 Pressing OK you can move to the selected position.
+*	Not assigned: Saves a position as a temporary bookmark.
+*	Not assigned: Moves to the temporary bookmark for the current document.

 ## Place markers Submenu (NVDA+N) ##